 The list of pathways with linkes to graphical pathway maps.

-Given a genome to be annotated, it is compared against each genome in the reference set of the KEGG GENES database by BLAST searches in both forward and reverse directions, taking each gene in genome A as a query compared against all genes in genome B, and vice versa.
-Those BLAST hits with bit scores less than 60 are removed.
+Given a genome to be annotated, it is compared against each genome in the reference set of the KEGG GENES database by the homology searches in both forward and reverse directions, taking each gene in genome A as a query compared against all genes in genome B, and vice versa.
+Those hits with bit scores less than 60 are removed.
 Because the bit scores of a gene pair a and b from two genomes A and B, respectively, can be different in forward and reverse directions, and because the top scores do not necessarily reflect the order of the rigorous Smith-Waterman scores, we define the BHR as:

 BHR = Rf * Rr

 Here, R = S'/Sb where S' is the bit score of a against b, and Sb is the score of a against the best-hit gene in genome B (which may not necessarily be b).
-Rf refers to the score from the forward BLAST (A against B), and Rr refers to the score from the reverse BLAST (B against A).
+Rf refers to the score from the forward hit (A against B), and Rr refers to the score from the reverse hit (B against A).
 We select those genes whose BHR is greater than 0.95 in BBH method, and Rf is greater than 0.95 in SBH method.

 We define a score for each ortholog group in order to assign the best fitting K numbers to the query gene: